-Near the Drum Tower, Xi'an Great Mosque locates on the Huajue Lane of Xi'an, China.
-It is one of the oldest, largest and famous Islamic mosques in China, which makes it a special visit in your Xi'an tours.
+Near the Drum Tower, Xi'an Great Mosque locates on Huajue Lane in Xi'an, China.
+It is one of the oldest, largest, and most famous Islamic mosques in China, which makes it a special visit in your Xi'an tours.

 History of Xi'an Great Mosque:

-In the Tang Dynasty, Islam was introduced to China by Arabian merchants and thus became an important part of Xi'an religion.
+In the Tang Dynasty, Islam was introduced to China by Arabian merchants and thus became an important part of the Xi'an religion.
 Some of them settled down in China and married Han women.
 Their descendants are Muslim today.
-The Muslim played an important part in the unification of China in Yuan and Ming dynasties.
+The Muslims played an important part in the unification of China during Yuan and Ming dynasties.
 Many mosques including the Xi'an Great Mosque are built to honor them.

 The layout of the Xi'an Great Mosque:

 Covering an area of over 1, 3000 square meters, Xi'an Great Mosque can be divided into four courtyards.